pinae/RnGatherD/README.md

 these so the settings on server and all clients have to match.

 If settings are missing default values are used.
-There has to be a **[Hwrng]** or a **[RandPi]** section to activate aft least one random source.
+There has to be a **[Hwrng]** or a **[RandPi]** section to activate at least one random source.

 The daemon logs to `/var/vog/rngatherd.log`.
 The log level can be specified in the settings by choosing one of `ERROR`, `WARN` or `INFO`.